-It can be easy to forget that there are usually more than two options when faced with a big decision or a question.
+It can be easy to forget that there are usually more than two options when faced with a big decision or even just a question.

 This was brought home to me during a simple conversation.

-The fact is, there’s almost always a third option.
+The fact is, there’s almost always at least a third option.
 Sometimes figuring out what that third option is means getting creative, but that doesn’t mean it isn’t there.

 This means that questions like “Should I stay about my job or go back to school?” don’t have to be cut and dried.